The Zendesk Support mobile app is designed to quickly triage and address your support tickets.

 Note: You cannot submit the ticket unless the Subject and Description fields are filled out.

-- Tap No requester and select a user to designate as the ticket requester, or enter an email address for a new user.
+- Tap No requester and select a user from the list to designate as the ticket requester.
 If you don't choose another user, you will be set as the requester.
+You can add a new user by entering their email address.

 - Tap the remaining property fields to enter information as needed.
 Add an attachment if necessary.